cortical-iv/salted_vex_milk/readme.md

       |-- bootstrap.min.css (cyborg custom bootstrap4 theme)
       |-- style.css (home-grown styles for the pages)

-##Acknowledgments
+## Acknowledgments
-Thanks to [Jessamyn Smith](https://www.codementor.io/jessamynsmith) at codementor who helped me navigate the Django labyrinthe while making this project.
-Thanks to members of EC59 for general advice about the site.
-Thanks to the Destiny2 developer community, who is incredibly helpful.
+Thanks to [Jessamyn Smith](https://www.codementor.io/jessamynsmith) at codementor who helped me navigate the Django labyrinth while making this project.
+Thanks to members of EC59 for general advice about the site, and to the Destiny2 developer community, who are incredibly helpful.
 Thanks to Bungie for making a great game and API.

 ### Questions for future
 - load static versus load staticfiles in a template?
 I seem to never need load staticfiles